jwjeffr/cgkmc/README.md

 ## ❤️ Acknowledgements

 This work was supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project no. 20220431ER.
+This research used resources provided by the Los Alamos National Laboratory Institutional Computing Program.
+Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy (contract no. 89233218CNA000001).

+Additionally, this material is based on work supported by the National Science Foundation under Grant Nos.
+MRI# 2024205, MRI# 1725573, and CRI# 2010270 for allotment of compute time on the Clemson University Palmetto Cluster.